About the Test

 Receiving test results

-The results of an MCV and CBC test may be available within a few minutes or up to a few days after the blood sample arrives at the laboratory, depending on where your sample was collected and the equipment and procedures that are used to conduct the test.
+The results of an MCV and CBC test may be available within a few minutes or up to a few days after the blood sample arrives at the laboratory, depending on where your sample was collected and the equipment and procedures used to conduct the test.

 A report with the test results may be shared with you through an online health portal or you may request a physical copy.
 If the CBC test was ordered by your health care provider, a member of your health care team will likely contact you to discuss the results.